RTMecha/BetterLegacy/README.md

 ﻿# BetterLegacy

 > [!WARNING]\
-> The mod is currently being worked on, so there is no way to install yet If you want to beta test, feel free to join the [Discord server](https://discord.gg/5XfVScJSK5) and get the mod testing role..
+> The mod is currently being worked on, so there is no way to install yet.
+If you want to beta test, feel free to join the [Discord server](https://discord.gg/5XfVScJSK5) and get the mod testing role..

 Make Project Arrhythmia (Legacy) better than ever before with this singular mod.
 If you want to know how to install, navigate to the bottom.